 Also filed on September 14, 2004, and published today, the inventors of document number 20060059044 are Wesley T. Chan, Shioupyn Shen, and Georges Harik.

-Methods and system to provide advertisements in a view of an end user accessing a wireless access point.
+Methods and system to provide advertisements because of an end-user accessing a wireless access point.
 The advertisements are related to the WAP based on a predetermined criterion.

 Filed on September 15, 2004, and published today, the inventors of document number 20060058019 are Wesley T. Chan and Shioupyn Shen.

 In one embodiment, a connection of a client device to a wireless access point is identified.
 Further, the appearance of a screen presented on the client device is modified to reflect the brand associated with a provider of the wireless access point.

 At some point in the future, googling will likely be something people do more with their phone and other handheld devices than on their desktop computers.
-That time might be closer than we may think.
+So that time might be closer than we may think.